“Schrifle” info updated- 8/ 16/ 2017.

 It was decided that the 20 gauge would be best gauge choice for this “out of the box thinking” attempt to correct the issues with sabot ammo.
 After 4 years of ongoing research the non-sabot generation, 20ga “Schrifle”, round was released in any attempt to make an “accurate” short range rifle out of a shot gun.
 It will take a little time for the 20ga “Schrifle” round to be tried in the wide variety of 20ga rifled barrels configurations that were produced over the last 25+ years.
 Although, it can be fired in any of the pre-2000 20ga RIFLED BARRELS, accuracy may vary greatly!

-A head, tail, or cross wind, will affect any posted wind drift figures.
+A head, tail, or cross wind, will affect all posted wind drift and drop figures.
 Any combination thereof can even move a slug in a diagonal or vertical direction.
 Head wind or tail wind also has a dramatic effect on the amount of drop seen when firing on an open firing range verses that of actual hunting conditions.
 With all of these wind drift variables it is obvious that ANY built in flyers (up as high as 12%) cannot be tolerated!

-As you can see it ONLY takes a 10MPH cross wind to pretty much double the amount of win drift for each additional 50yds down range with guns 2000fps.
+As you can see it ONLY takes a 10MPH cross wind to pretty much double the amount of win drift for each additional 50yds down range with guns under 2000fps.
 That’s why slug guns and most muzzle loaders CANNOT truly be compared to a rifle.
 Just by adding 800fps to a rifle round (@2800fps) you will have Aproxamently 75% less drift than a slug gun.
-That means the rifle will have Aproxamently 4” of drift instead of 16” of drift, at 200yds, like the slug gun.
+That means the rifle will have Aproxamently 4” of drift, instead of 16” of drift at 200yds, like the slug gun.

 DRIFT @ 50yds +.08” DRIFT @ 100yds +3.6″ DRIFT @ 150yds +8.4″ DRIFT @ 200yds +15.8″